 All staff at our school are trained in the Hertfordshire Therapeutic thinking approach to behaviour management.
 This aims to reduce and manage conflict and support a positive school ethos.
-There are two Hertfordshire Steps Tutors within Tewin Cowper CE Primary School.
+There are two Hertfordshire Steps Tutors within Tewin Cowper CofE Primary School.

-Staff are required to follow the procedures outlined in the 'Hertfordshire Steps Step on Training'.
 There may be occasions when staff will have cause to have physical contact with individuals for a variety of reasons, for example: